ManiMozaffar/awesome-resumes/README.md

 ### Hints And Best Practices
 - ### Contexting
     - ✅ **Use correct grammar and professional language, use grammarly to find grammar mistake**
+    - ✅ **Save your resume with your name, alongside with the day you generated it, this can help recruiter to understand that you have customized your resume for the job.
+For example you may write ManiMozaffar_2022-07-25**
+    - ✅ **One or two line per bullet point is enough, no more**
+    - ✅ **First comes the position, second comes the company's name.
+Make sure to follow that order.
+Same goes for university, first degree's subject's name, second university's name**
+    - ✅ **Date is better to be written as MM/YYYY all around your resume, like 02/2020**
+    - ✅ **You have to use past tense and passive voice for all your sentences except for summary/about me**
     - ✅ **Use third person view when writing your resume**
         - 👎 I am a developer a backend developer with 5 years experience
         - 👍 A backend developer with 5 years experience